 North Coast Brewing

-Their beers were a whole different story: their Scrimshaw Pilsner, Acme IPA, Blue Star Wheat beer and PranQster Belgian Style Golden Ale were all outstanding and more refined than the already impressive number of others craft beers that we had tasted earlier on our road trip.
-We bought 6-pack mixer that turned out to be stellar as well and a bottle of their Brother Thelonious Belgian Abbey Style Dark Ale made its way back home.
+Their beers were a whole different story: their Scrimshaw Pilsner, Acme IPA, Blue Star Wheat beer, and PranQster Belgian Style Golden Ale were all outstanding and more refined than the already impressive number of others craft beers that we had tasted earlier on our road trip.
+We bought a 6-pack mixer that turned out to be stellar as well, and a bottle of their Brother Thelonious Belgian Abbey Style Dark Ale made its way back home.

-- Brew House Burger (1/2 pound of all natural ground beef from Painted Hills Ranch on a Ft.
-Bragg Bakery bun with lettuce, tomato, onion, bacon, cheese and pickle served with pub fries)
+- Brew House Burger (1/2 pound of all-natural ground beef from Painted Hills Ranch on an Ft.
+Bragg Bakery bun with lettuce, tomato, onion, bacon, cheese, and pickle served with pub fries)